-AGVs built for transport of heavy loads of primary-metals or finished products - such as 60,000 pound aluminium coils, 120,000 pound steel ingots or heavy loads with weights of over 200,000 pounds - have typically been designed so that the weight of the AGV is 40 to 60 percent of the expected load.
-An AGV engineered to carry a 60,000 pound aluminium coil, for example, would have a designed vehicle weight of between 25,000 to 35,000 pounds.
-This 40/60 percent ratio has been the conventional AGV design practice for decades.
+New Heavy-Load AGV Design Enables Significant Vehicle Weight Reduction such as 60,000-pound aluminium coils, 120,000 pound steel ingots, or heavy loads with weights of over 200,000 pounds - have typically been designed so that the weight of the AGV is 40 to 60% of the expected load.
+An AGV engineered to weights, are also significantly lessened." carry a 60,000-pound aluminium coil, for example, would have a designed vehicle weight of between 25,000 to 35,000 pounds.
+This 40/60% ratio has been the In addition to structural redesign of this conventional AGV design for decades.